fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		// Reduce certain value to maximum spawn timer based per alive player l4d_infectedbots_adjust_reduced_spawn_times_on_player "1"

-		// If 1, The plugin will adjust spawn timers depending on the gamemode l4d_infectedbots_adjust_spawn_times "1"
+		// If 1, The plugin will adjust spawn timers depending on the gamemode and human players on infected team l4d_infectedbots_adjust_spawn_times "1"

 		// If 1, adjust and overrides tank health by this plugin.